-An announcement is a pre-recorded message that callers hear while waiting in a call queue.
-You can import pre-recorded announcements into Kerio Operator (see article Language settings in Kerio Operator) or record them by going to Configuration $\rightarrow$ PBX Services $\rightarrow$ Record audio (see article Using PBX services).
+An announcement can be a pre-recorded message or music that callers hear while waiting in a call queue.
+You can import pre-recorded announcements into Kerio Operator (see article Language settings in Kerio Operator) or record them by going to Configuration \rightarrow PBX Services \rightarrow Record audio (see article Using PBX services).